 For most piano teachers, lesson attendance takes a nosedive during summer school breaks.
 Encourage students to continue lessons over the summer.
 Offer to teach students of colleagues who usually take the summer off.
 Consider offering intensive lessons where a student comes every day for individualized instruction for a week or two.
 Small group classes in things like improvisation or music history are also a great way to make your piano studio more profitable.
 If your student will be away for the summer, offer to teach lessons online via Skype or Facetime.
 This will make your piano studio more profitable.

 - Sell piano books and materials to your students.
 Teachers can earn up to 10% of the price of most piano books by selling them to their students.
-Or…you can download and print Paloma Piano’s method books and materials put them into a binder and sell them to your students.
+Or…you can download and print Paloma Piano’s method books and resources put them into a binder and sell them to your students.
 Either way, if you have been giving books and materials to your students charging for these things will make your piano studio more profitable without raising lesson rates.
 Read my post about How to Make More Money Without Raising Prices

 Read the post “The Best Piano Teacher in Town”